atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 hi L
 111 -
 ill
-ill • “■ I desire to hear' no more about
+ill • ■ I desire to hear' no more about
 Ijl people of st fashion, " answered he —
-III Do you wants to be (Called out of your y “namei" ^ ff ' - • il'
+III Do you wants to be (Called out of your y namei" ^ ff ' - • il'
 (i: i
 111!
 Ui ■
 ! i ‘‘ I do shot know, indeed, " lard she, •
 ■■ 'j
-jjlj with an affected kind of pertnest; “but
+jjlj with an affected kind of pertnest; but
-I “I think Polly has a very vulgar
+I I think Polly has a very vulgar
 1st j - ■ '
-|>| “found, and I wish my name was any
+|>| found, and I wish my name was any
-LI “thing elfo."
+LI thing elfo."
 hi' ' ^
 !
 il iii
 j
-I III “Indeed !" replied the old gentle llip shan, looking earnestly at her — “What
+I III Indeed !" replied the old gentle llip shan, looking earnestly at her — What
 II. have
 i LI
 Ml